vaaako/Dex-Quiz/README.md

 <br>

 Knowed Bugs:
-- Nidoran gets wrong becausa don't have the signal
-- Pokemons with signals like "Mr. Mime" or "Farfetch'd" get wrong
+- Pokemons with signals like "Mr. Mime" or "Farfetch'd" get wrong (Not a bug but remember this)

 # Requirements
 - Intall the requirements.txt with `pip3 install -r requirements.txt`